 Reconciliation Action Plans

 To make a formal and holistic commitment to embedding a reconciliation in your school or early learning service, you can opt to develop a Reconciliation Action Plan (RAP).
-Through the Narragunnawali platform, schools and early learning services who are developing a RAP are supported by a self-guided, self-paced and step-by-step process based on a whole-scale framework for taking Action and fostering relationships, respect and opportunities in the classroom, around the school and with the community alike.
+Through the Narragunnawali platform, schools and early learning services that are developing a RAP are supported by a self-guided, self-paced and step-by-step process based on a whole-scale framework for taking Action and fostering relationships, respect, and opportunities in the classroom, around the school, and with the community alike.

 The professional learning activities are perfect for staff meetings and RAP Working Group meetings.
-They are linked to National Quality Standard for early learning and to the Australian Professional Standards for Teachers, as well as aligning with RAP Actions.
+They are linked to the National Quality Standard for Early Learning and to the Australian Professional Standards for Teachers, as well as aligning with RAP Actions.

 To give a couple of examples of the range of professional learning resources available through Narragunnawali:

 As part of professional learning, Narragunnawali also offers regular webinars about reconciliation in education.
-Take a look at the upcoming Narragunnawali webinar schedule and freely register to attend by visiting: https://www.narragunnawali.org.au/about/webinars
+Take a look at the upcoming Narragunnawali webinar schedule and register to attend, free of charge.

 Just a couple of examples of the excellent curriculum resources available on the Narragunnawali platform include: